zju3dv/clean-pvnet/README.md

     python setup.py build_ext --inplace
     cd ../fps
     python setup.py build_ext --inplace

+    # If you want to run PVNet with a detector
+    cd ../dcn_v2
+    python setup.py build_ext --inplace

     # If you want to use the uncertainty-driven PnP
     cd ../uncertainty_pnp